The mestiza muse

 Are chelating shampoos good for hair?

-No, not if you are using it as directed.
-Chelating shampoos are very strong and should only be used when your hair needs the extra cleaning power.
+Not if you are using it as directed.
+Chelating shampoos are very strong and should only be used when your hair needs extra cleaning power.
+Using it more often can cause damage.

 Can I use a chelating shampoo every time I wash my hair?